neuro4ml/neuro4ml.github.io/Week_1/4-Biophysical_Models.md

 ## Spatial / Multicompartamental Neuron

-One thing we’ve totally ignored so far in all the models we’ve talked about is that neurons have a very complex spatial structure, with dendrites and axons and – as you can see in the [picture](#gif) – activity that travels around the cell.
+One thing we've totally ignored so far in all the models we've talked about is that neurons have a very complex spatial structure, with dendrites and axons and – as you can see in the [picture](#gif) – activity that travels around the cell.

 ```{figure} figures/neurongif.gif
 :label: gif